 Welcome To Sawingjudge!

 Hi there, my name is Eddie Hook.
 I have a passion for woodworking, also experience uses working tools and special on saws.
-So I start this blog, and I want to teach you about all the different kinds of saws you may need or encounter when you want to DIY projects around your house.
+So I start this blog, and I want to teach you about woodworking tools, power tools you may need and encounter when you want to DIY projects around your house and more other projects.

 Most people don’t give saws a second thought until they need to cut wood, concrete, or drywall.
 Some saws can even cut through nails, bolts, and screws, but unless you know a lot about saws, you would not know that either.
 We try to educate our website visitors on all things saw, and it should dramatically improve one’s knowledge and careful use where these cutting tools are concerned.